Ukraine’s art and architectural treasures face destruction

 “Think about it: to fire at a bread factory.
 Who should you be to do that?” he said.
 “Or to destroy another church, in the Zhytomyr region, the Church of the Nativity of the Blessed Virgin, built in 1862.”

 Those of us watching the destruction are left to wonder what’s next.
 Will Odesa’s Great Choral Synagogue — whose community has already been forced to flee — be hit by the next wave of rockets?
-Will the already threatened 17th-century Zhovkva Synagogue manage to survive?
+Will the threatened 17th-century Zhovkva Synagogue manage to survive?
 Will the ornate, Habsburg-meets-Byzantine Residence of the Bukovinian and Dalmatian Metropolitans in Chernivtsi come under fire?
 Will the wooden tserkvas of the Carpathian Mountains last another year?

 For Ukrainians, the destruction of cultural touchstones by an invading army cuts to the heart.
 Oksana Pelenska, a journalist at the Ukrainian service of Radio Free Europe, called the loss of the Pryimachenko paintings “an art genocide.”
 Such attacks, she said, amount to an attempt to erase Ukrainian culture itself.